alex-mous/VL53L1X-C-API-for-Raspberry-Pi-Pico/README.md

 ```
 Note: if you have a Pico W, append `-DPICO_BOARD=pico_w` to the `cmake` command.

 This will build the example code.
+Either of th resulting `uf2` files in `build/examples/continuous_measurement` and  `build/examples/sampling` can be uploaded to a Pico/Pico W. The former will continously print the sensor reading to stdout (over USB), whereas the second only prints samples when input is recieved from stdin (also over USB).
+To use these, leave your Pico connected to your computer after uploading the `uf2` file, and open a USB serial connection to it (for example, using Putty on Windows or native tools on UNIX-based systems).

-The resulting uf2 file in the `build/examples/continuous_measurement` can be uploaded to a Pico/Pico W. This example shows how to initialize and use the VL53L1X sensor to continously measure.
-The sensor must be attached to the following pins:
+For the examples to work correctly, the sensor must be attached to the following pins:

 | VL53L1X |  Pico |
 | ------ | ----- |